sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 ## Code insights

 Code insights surface higher-level, aggregated information to leaders in engineering organizations in dashboards.
-For example, code insights can track the number of matches of a search query over time, the number of code intelligence diagnostic warnings in a code base, usage of different programming languages or even data from external services, like test coverage from Codecov.
+For example, code insights can track the number of matches of a search query over time, the number of code intelligence diagnostic warnings in a code base, usage of different programming languages, or even data from external services, like test coverage from Codecov.
-Use cases for this are tracking usage of libraries across an organization, tracking tech debt, migrations, code base health and much more.
+Sample use cases for this are for tracking migrations, usage of libraries across an organization, tech debt, code base health, and much more.

 Code insights are currently feature-flagged - set `"experimentalFeatures": { "codeInsights": true }` in your user settings to enable them.